5 stars

 Your job title alone does not determine eligibility.
 IRCC will look at your actual duties to confirm they match the NOC description.
 To qualify under NOC Major Group 00, your role should typically involve:

-- Managing and directing other managers (not just individual employees)
+• Managing and directing other managers — not supervising individual employees

-- Making executive-level decisions on hiring, operations, and business direction
+• Making executive-level decisions on hiring, operations, and overall business direction

-- Representing the organization in negotiations and at industry-level discussions
+• Representing the organization in negotiations, at industry-level discussions, and in relationships with regulators

-If your title says “manager” but you only supervise individual contributors and do not manage other managers, you likely fall under a different NOC group and would not qualify for this particular category.
-The distinction between a manager (NOC TEER 0, Skill Level A) and a senior manager (NOC Major Group 00) is critical.
+If your title says “manager” but you only supervise individual contributors — not other managers — you likely fall under a different NOC group and would not qualify for the Express Entry Senior Managers Category.
+The distinction between a regular manager (often NOC TEER 0 outside Major Group 00, e.g., 10010 financial managers) and a senior manager (NOC Major Group 00) is critical, and IRCC officers verify it on every application.

 Your Next Steps: How to Prepare Now